tymyrddin/purple/source/docs/knowledge-transfer/choreography.md

 had, not the one it uses.

 [SEM offers a complementary diagnosis](../foundations/system-effectiveness/core-triad.md).
-An incident is not a deviation from normal operations: It is normal operations with one model assumption exposed as false.
+An incident is not a deviation from normal operations: it is normal operations with one model assumption exposed as false.
 A playbook that documents the sequence of the incident without examining the model that produced it leaves that model intact.
 The system will generate the same class of failure again with different timestamps, and the next playbook update will document that one too.